Karen Duffy: Writing and speaking on sarcoidosis

 In 1995, Duffy was diagnosed with a rare form of the disease sarcoidosis called neurosarcoidosis.
 Her brain and spinal cord were affected, leaving her partially paralyzed.

 Duffy is the author of the New York Times bestselling memoir Model Patient: My Life as an Incurable Wise-Ass.
 In her latest book, Backbone: Living With Chronic Pain Without Turning Into One, she describes her ongoing incurable disease and constant pain, using humor and acceptance of her condition to cope.
 She was inspired to write the second book by Lord Byron, who wrote "Always laugh when you can, it is cheap medicine."

-Her articles on a wide range of subjects have appeared in numerous media outlets, including The New York Times and Oprah Magazine.
+Her articles, on a range of subjects, have appeared in media outlets, including The New York Times and Oprah Magazine.
 She spoke at the 2018 US Pain Foundation annual gala.

 Personal life

 She married John Lambros in 1997.
-They have one son, Jack "Lefty" Lambros, who was born via surrogate in 2003.
+They have one son, who was born via surrogate in 2003.
+On Boston comedian Ken Reid's podcast, Duffy stated she's a devout Catholic.